ydsingh/alexa/labs/Recipe/README.md

 1. Scroll up and click the blue "Save" button.
 1. Test your skill.
 Open the skill, say "begin cooking", and then say "stop".
 You may encounter errors the first couple of times the skill runs.
 This is okay.
 The skill code is setting up a new table in DynamoDB which may take 60 seconds to complete.

 Test your skill again.
-Now, when you pause the skill during the recipe steps, you can re-launch the skill and hear the next step in your sequence.
+Now, when you say "Stop" or "Pause" during the recipe steps, you can re-launch the skill and be prompted to continue where you left off.